ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ### 🚨 Important: Version 2.0 Update 🚨

 This repository has been updated to Version 2.0!
 After careful consideration, I decided that a complete update was better than maintaining legacy support indefinitely.
 This new version brings significant improvements while maintaining all existing functionality.
+This update was done with user experience, extensibility, and functionality in mind.

 ### 🎉 What's New in V2
+-**EVERYTHING is Controllable!** Previously, usually one parameter was controllable by a feature per target node.
+Now ANY parameter, of any Flex node, can now be controlled by a feature.
+This not only enables some of the same things to be done with less nodes, but also enables MANY more things that were not previously possible.
 - **Optional Feature Inputs**: Feature inputs are now optional!
 This means these nodes double as a powerful suite for image, mask, and video manipulation even without reactivity
 - **Cleaner Workflows**: The feature_pipe is gone!
 Less noodles, more intuitive connections
 - **Manual Feature Creation**: New interface for drawing/creating features manually - far more powerful than it might seem!
-- **Text as Features**: New integration with Open AI Whisper allows text to be used as a feature source
+- **Text as Features**: New integration with Open AI Whisper allows text to be used as a feature source, with a fully modular trigger system
 - **Enhanced External Integration**: Deeper compatibility with external node packs
 - **More Intuitive**: Redesigned with user experience in mind
 - **And much more!**

 ### ⚠️ Breaking Changes Notice
-Due to ComfyUI's workflow loading mechanism, **existing workflows using these nodes may break after updating**.
+Due to ComfyUI's workflow loading mechanism, **existing workflows using these nodes ~~may~~ *will* break after updating**.
 I did consider this carefully, as I have yet to introduce breaking changes to this node system, but this extensive update  neccesitated a complete overhaul.
+There will not be a version 3.
+Rather, version 2 will be updated as needed.

-If you encounter issues, you can revert to the previous version by running this command in your ComfyUI_RyanOnTheInside directory:
+If you need to run an older workflow, you can revert to the previous version by running this command in your ComfyUI_RyanOnTheInside directory:

 ```bash
 git checkout dab96492ac7d906368ac9c7a17cb0dbd670923d9